fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/java.md

 _**Type:** Boolean_

-Sets if the export process will wait for CAPTURE_EXIT event
+Is set if the export process waits for the `CAPTURE_EXIT` event

 #### Example